fossfreedom/indicator-sysmonitor/README.md

-Indicator-SysMonitor - v0.8.0 - development
+Indicator-SysMonitor - v0.8.1 - development
 ===================
 An Application Indicator showing cpu temperature, memory, network speed, cpu usage, public IP address and internet connection status .

 Works with Unity, Xubuntu, Gnome-Shell + app-indicator extension together with any other desktop environments that support AppIndicators.

+Also works with the Budgie-Desktop

-Also offers the possibility to run your own command and display its output.
+Offers the possibility to run your own command and display its output.

 ----